 Teaches school age kids where our water comes from and ways to conserve water.
 Since it premiered in 1991, The Dowser Dan School Assembly Program has taught the important message of water conservation to students throughout the City of Austin’s water service area.
 Each school year, from September through June, “The Dowser Dan Show” tours to over 155 public and private elementary schools in six school districts, including Austin ISD.

-*Last year, 22,000 area elementary students participated in the assembly program.
+*Upwards of 22,000 area elementary students participate in the assembly program annually.

 Austin Water's Speakers Bureau consists of conservation staff members who speak on topics such as water conservation, irrigation, leak detection, and water waste.
 Speakers are available seven days a week for day and evening presentations to speak to a variety of audiences: